 .
 (This is frequently necessary on other supercomputer centers.)

-The compiler wrappers are currently enabled for the Intel and GNU compiler suites.
-The main feature of the compiler wrapper is to embed the paths to libraries in the binary using RPATH
+NSC uses a wrapper for the linker (ld) when compiling software.
+The main feature of the wrapper is to embed paths to libraries in the binary using the RPATH

-The path to every library that you include from the /software/
+By default, the wrapper will include the path to every library you use from the /software/

-directory is embedded, but not libraries from your own home directory.
-The underlying reason is that we assume that libraries that you have installed yourself are used for active software development, and you might want to exert full control of these.
-You can change this behavior by setting the NSC_LD_FLAG
+directory, but not libraries from your own home directory.
+The motivation is that we assume that libraries that you have installed yourself are used for active software development, and you might want to exert full control of these.
+You can change this behavior by setting the HPC_LD_FLAG

 environment variable (see below).